 At one level, his new job is stupidly easy.
 Obama could be anywhere from a grey centrist-conservative like Bill Clinton all the way to a towering historical figure like Abraham Lincoln, and in any case the world will be delighted.
 We are all just so happy we got rid of George W. Bush.
 Just by being elected, Obama has already delivered what the world expected of him, and he has his entire presidency ahead of him to use as an opportunity.
 That doesn’t happen often.

 That’s also the hard bit.
 The people of the US, but I think the world as a whole, have created an expectation for Obama to be like Lincoln, and not like Clinton.
 Maybe the public swallowed the media hype, maybe it was genuine naivety, or maybe it was a raising of expectations and a subtle passing of a mandate by mutual consent.
 My own view is that Obama presented himself and came through the system like Clinton, a trendy but safe figure acceptable to the business world, and somewhere along the way became pushed by the public to rise up and be like Lincoln.
 Getting to that position is another rare event.
-I think it’s unlikely that we’ll see a Lincoln, or even a Castro or a Gorbachev, but I like everyone else have high hopes.
+I think it’s unlikely that we’ll see a Lincoln, or even a Gorbachev, but like everyone else I have high hopes.

-Barack Obama doesn’t look or sound Anglo-Saxon, and that can turn out as a good thing.
+Barack Obama doesn’t look Anglo-Saxon, and that can turn out as a good thing.
 Here is his second historical opportunity.
 If he excels at passing as Anglo-Saxon, the opportunity is wasted.
 It just shows that with great effort a few individuals can be admitted into the intolerant, obsolete, made up American nation.
 If instead Barack Obama makes no effort to reflect Anglo-Saxon values but promotes an international outlook, a secular state, multi-cultural education, and a sane migration policy, the opportunity to move America out of its 19th century nationalist yearnings and into a post-nationalist 21st century will be in part realized.

 So cheers, Mr Obama, and best of luck!